Free Binary Translator — Convert Binary to Text

 Based on the ASCII standard (RFC 20) and UTF-8 encoding (RFC 3629).
 For characters outside the ASCII range the converter handles multi-byte sequences automatically.

-Why ASCII and Unicode Matter in Binary Conversion
+Why ASCII and Unicode Matter in Binary Conversion?

 Binary digits alone carry no meaning without an agreed encoding standard.
 ASCII and Unicode are the contracts that tell every device on earth what a given byte represents.